Sacred Valley of the Incas Tour

 Day 1: Sacred Valley of the Incas Tour

-Next, we will visit the Traditional Market and the Archaeological Park of Pisaq.
-After our visit, we will continue with our itinerary and make a mandatory stop for lunch at noon.
-After a refreshing meal, we will continue our journey and visit Ollantaytambo and its surroundings.
-After exploring this site, we will board the bus again and head to our final visit point: Chinchero, where we will explore its handicraft market and archaeological complex.
-After this visit, we will return to the city of Cusco.
+After a refreshing meal, we will continue our journey to Ollantaytambo and its surroundings.
+After exploring this impressive site, we will board our bus again and head to Chinchero, where we will visit its craft market and archaeological complex.

 Pisac and Its Market

-The Pisac ruins are located around the town, high on the mountainside.
-Their most striking feature is the abundance of terraces that cover the mountain where the ruins are found.
-In the first section of the complex, we can see several finely crafted imperial buildings, including the Temple of the Sun, which contains a sun clock (Intihuatana).
-We can also see water fountains that were part of a complex hydraulic engineering system.
+In the first section of the complex, you can see several imperial buildings finely carved in stone, including the Temple of the Sun, which contains a sundial or Intihuatana.
+You can also observe water fountains that were part of a sophisticated hydraulic engineering system.

 Ollantaytambo